esc to close

 • Band-specific power and usage restrictions

-• Indoor/outdoor use must be enforced via firmware and hardware design.
+• Indoor/outdoor use restrictions must be enforced through device design, including firmware configuration and hardware limitations.

 International Variations